svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 plotclassification(m)
 ```

-Th test set validation works similar to the PLS, one just have to provide a factor or a vector with logical values as response value for `'TestSet'` parameter.

 ![Classification plot for PLS-DA model](fig4.png)

+The test set validation works similar to the PLS, one just have to provide a factor or a vector with logical values as response value for `'TestSet'` parameter.

 ## Classification of new objects